 Not only are mandarins perfect for snacking, but they are great in all types of recipes.
 Mandarins have a sweet yet bold flavor and are a great addition to these homemade scones.

-Scones are really quick to make, which is a good thing because who has time to wait all day for something good to come out of your oven?
-I actually have plans for a big pot of tea and a warm, fresh-from-the-oven scone today, so let's get started.
+Scones are quick to make, which is a good thing because who has time to wait all day for something good to come out of your oven?
+I have plans for a big pot of tea and a warm, fresh-from-the-oven scone today, so let’s get started.

 What is a mandarin?